The structure of almost Abelian Lie algebras

 \section{Introduction}

-In our definition an almost Abelian Lie algebra is a non-Abelian Lie algebra $\mathbf{L}$ over a field $\F$ which has a codimension 1 Abelian subalgebra.
-It was shown in \cite{BurdeCeballos2012} (Proposition 3.1) that if a Lie algebra has a codimension 1 Abelian subalgebra then it necessarily also has a codimension 1 Abelian ideal (which may be different from the original subalgebra).
+In its most common definition an almost Abelian Lie algebra is a non-Abelian Lie algebra $\mathbf{L}$ over a field $\F$ which has a codimension 1 Abelian ideal.
+However, it was shown in \cite{BuCe12} (Proposition 3.1) that if a Lie algebra has a codimension 1 Abelian subalgebra then it necessarily also has a codimension 1 Abelian ideal (which may be different from the original subalgebra).
 The result is announced for fields $\F$ of characteristic zero and in finite dimensions, but in fact the proof works with minor adaptations in the most general case.
-Thus, the seemingly weaker definition of an almost Abelian Lie algebras are defined as those having a codimension 1 Abelian subalgebra is in fact equivalent to the original one.
+Thus, the seemingly weaker definition of an almost Abelian Lie algebra as possessing a codimension 1 Abelian subalgebra is in fact equivalent to the original one.
 For purely aesthetic purposes in this paper we will adopt the latter, apparently weaker but factually equivalent definition.

 There is certain controversy regarding the notion of an almost Abelian Lie algebra in the literature.
-Some authors (e.g., \cite{Hofmann1990}, \cite{Glaeser1969}, \cite{Kolman1965}) define an almost Abelian Lie algebra as a Lie algebra for which there exists a basis $\{e_0,e_i\}$, $i=1,...,n$ such that $[e_0,e_i]=e_i$ and $[e_i,e_j]=0$ for all $i$, i.e., $\ad_{e_0}=\id$.
+Some authors (e.g., \cite{HLP90}, \cite{GlKo69}, \cite{Kol65}) define an almost Abelian Lie algebra as a Lie algebra for which there exists a basis $\{e_0,e_i\}$, $i=1,...,n$ such that $[e_0,e_i]=e_i$ and $[e_i,e_j]=0$ for all $i$, i.e., $\ad_{e_0}=\id$.
 This definition is too strict in that it misses all other possibilities for the operator $\ad_{e_0}$ not similar to identity.
-On the other hand, some sources prefer to include Abelian Lie algebras in the class of almost Abelian Lie algebras (e.g., \cite{Hofmann1990},\cite{Popovych2013}), but we prefer not to do so because of principal structural differences between the two.
+On the other hand, some sources prefer to include Abelian Lie algebras in the class of almost Abelian Lie algebras (e.g., \cite{Pop13}), but we prefer to not do so because of principal structural differences between the two.